github/opensource.guide/overviews/pages/index.md

 icon: file-text
 survey_tag: 'pages-automatic-generators'

-summary: GitHub Pages are a great way to showcase some open source projects, host a blog, or even share your resume.
+summary: GitHub Pages are a great way to showcase some open source projects, host a blog, or even share your résumé.
 This guide will help get you started on creating your next website.
 ---

 <a id="intro" title="Intro" class="toc-item"></a>